hawk-wild/PE-Hackathon-Template-2026/docs/architecture-and-api/diagrams.md

-# Track 1 Diagrams
+# Architecture and API Diagrams

-This page provides architecture and flow diagrams for the Core Service Foundations track.
+This page provides architecture and flow diagrams for the core service foundations domain.

 ## 1. System Component Diagram